gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 it.
 But if our quest for that highest good is a snark hunt, then pursuing it will only render our practical lives a hollow effort to capture a phantom.
 And it is in their differing evaluations of the work of Hobbes that we clearly see them moving apart.

+However, as demonstrated in the penultimate section of this paper, we can perhaps find these two great thinkers reaching a rapprochement in their understanding that a civilization is grounded in myth.
+And then the

 ## Bibliography